springwolf/springwolf.github.io/docs/static-generation.md

 }
 ```

-By default, only the `io.github.springwolf` package is scanned and `@StandaloneConfiguration` in other packages _not_ picked up.
+By default, only the `io.github.springwolf` package is scanned and `@StandaloneConfiguration` in other packages are _not_ picked up.
-Use the `DefaultStandaloneFactory` constructor to customize the Spring environment, loaded custom beans and configurations.
+Use the `DefaultStandaloneApplication.builder()` to customize the Spring environment, load custom beans and configurations.

-The [`application.properties` configuration](configuration/configuration.mdx) are picked up.
+The [`application.properties` configuration](configuration/configuration.mdx) is picked up.

 ## Gradle Plugin (full spring context)

 You can use the [`springdoc-openapi-gradle-plugin`](https://github.com/springdoc/springdoc-openapi-gradle-plugin) and configure the plugin
-for Springwolf by pointing it to the Springwolf docs endpoint:
+for Springwolf (taken from [`springwolf-kafka-example`](https://github.com/springwolf/springwolf-core/blob/master/springwolf-examples/springwolf-kafka-example/build.gradle)):

 ```groovy
 openApi {